wgseligman/GramsSim/README.md

 [15]: https://gdml.web.cern.ch/GDML/doc/GDMLmanual.pdf

-If you want to make changes to the detector geometry (including the colors used for the `gramsg4 --ui` interactive display), edit `grams.gdml` or supply a different GDML file using the `--gdmfile` option.
+If you want to make changes to the detector geometry (including the colors used for the `gramsg4 --ui` interactive display), edit `grams.gdml` or supply a different GDML file using the `--gdmlfile` option.
 If you're having trouble
 understanding the contents of the `grams.gdml`, start by reading the comments within the file.
 There's more about GDML in the [References](#references) section below.